dimroc/blog/_drafts/etl-language-showdown-pt2.md

 ### Python
 - Version python3-3.4.3
 - A new Python implementation has been added for comparison's sake.
-- The whole thing is 64 lines, gotta love its terseness.
-This isn't a shortness competition though so please don't get carried away with the lines of code metric.
 - The [`Pool` object](https://docs.python.org/2/library/multiprocessing.html) allows one to run the program on multiple processes and sidestep the Global Interpreter Lock (GIL).
-    A pretty great alternative to my use of [GNU `parallel`](http://www.gnu.org/software/parallel/) with Ruby.
+    A pretty great alternative to my use of [GNU `parallel`](http://www.gnu.org/software/parallel/) with Ruby in [part 1](/2014/09/29/etl-language-showdown/).

 ### Elixir
 - Updated to Elixir version 1.0.4
 - Reduction no longer writes to intermediary file.
+- Actor model is beautiful in Elixir.
 - Changing this

 {% highlight elixir %}